coryarcangel/Dooogle/README.txt

 ;
 ;********************************************************

-Google emulator that returns results for "Doogie Howser" (no matter what is typed in).
+Google emulator that returns results for "Doogie Howser" (no matter what is typed in)É.